Real Estate in Martinique

 When we asked expats what advice they would give a foreigner before buying a property in Martinique, they said:

 "1.
 It is important to research the local laws and regulations regarding property ownership in Martinique before making any purchase.
 2. It is also important to understand the tax implications of owning property in Martinique, as well as any restrictions on foreign ownership.
 3. It is advisable to seek legal advice from a local lawyer or real estate agent before making any purchase.
 4. It is important to ensure that the property is free from any legal disputes or encumbrances before making a purchase.
 5. It is also important to be aware of any local zoning regulations that may affect the use of the property.
 6. It is advisable to obtain a survey of the property before making a purchase.
 7. It is important to be aware of any local building codes and regulations that may affect the construction or renovation of the property.
-8. It is important to be aware of any local environmental regulations that may affect the use of the property," explained one expat in Martinique.
+8. It is important to be aware of any local environmental regulations that may affect the use of the property," wrote one expat who made the move to Martinique.

 Are foreigners allowed to own property in Martinique?